tuansydau/shader-work/README.md

 > A collection of GLSL shaders that I've written since December 6th, 2023.

 ## What
 Shaders are programs that run on GPUs and render graphics either in real-time or with some preprocessing.
-All of my shaders so far are real-time renders.
+Shaders can create graphics by themselves, or work with existing objects to add effects like shadows/realistic lighting, etc. My focus is currently on Fragment shaders, which work as standalone graphics most of the time, but I aim to be able to write complex lighting and water graphics.

 ## Why
 I have always wanted to do game development visuals but would likely get decimated in the industry.
 I'll self-study graphics development until I'm sure that I'll survive.